 Sometimes the situation forces you to change the partner for your project.
 This might be caused by different reasons.
 Maybe your previous partner wasn’t able to proceed with the project?
 Maybe your previous partner could do it but you’d like to discover someone else’s approach, you’d like to change something?
 Or maybe during the development, it turned out that you need to use different technology and implement new features?
-No matter what it is, here are some hints for you on what you can do next.
+What should I do while changing the partner for my project?
+Here are some hints for you.

 Do an exhaustive research concerning mobile app development company

 It’s no discovery that finding a proper company for your project won’t be so easy.
 You should do a really exhaustive research, spend some time searching for information through the Internet.

 So how to choose the best candidate?
 Here’s a piece of advice: